Hydrology Banner

 Chavuma

-Though with a temporal dip on 19th February 2025, the Zambezi River flows at Chavuma have increased significantly in the second half of the month, closing the period under review at 1,729m3/s on 20th February 2025 whilst last year on the same date it was much lower at 404m3/s.
+The Zambezi River flows at Chavuma are decreasing steadily, closing the period under review at 2,584m3/s as of 5th May 2025, whilst last year on the same date it was much lower at 774m3/s.

 From: